tunmsk/nextgen-facebook/readme.txt

 = 8.21.5 =

 2016/01/16 - Fixed 'fb_app_id' value for some 32bit platforms where max integer size is 2147483647.
 Added shorter / more helpful notice, displayed for users without admin privileges, for images that are too small.

-= 8.21.4 =

-2016/01/14 - Added enabled / disabled / recommended tooltip text to the green / gray / red status lights in the settings page side metaboxes.

-= 8.21.3 =

-2016/01/10 - Fixed the SucomUtil::get_max_nums() method to return the correct maximum number of Open Graph images for index type webpages.